darren-moy/stemkasaFrontandBack/README.md

 Integration of Zoom API

-Commands to start program:
+How to start program:
-cd client
-npm run build
+npm sstart

-cd ../server
-node start.js